-Here are some of the importance of using QA automation:
+Here are some of the importance of using Quality Assurance (QA) automation:

 The most significant benefit is the reduced need for software testers.
 Test automation results in a higher quality of work, reducing the need for fixing glitches after the product is released, which translates into reduced costs.